hexydec/htmldoc/docs/api/attr.md

 # attr()

-Retrieves the value of the requested attribute from the first item in an HTMLDoc collection.
+Retrieves the value of the requested attribute from the first item in an HTMLdoc collection.

 ```php
 $doc = new \hexydec\html\htmldoc();